T-AbdelAlim/CraniumPy/README.md

 * Mesh repair ([PyMeshFix](https://pymeshfix.pyvista.org/)) and optional resampling to a target vertex count.
 * [Validated](http://dx.doi.org/10.1097/SCS.0000000000009448) automated cranial measurements (OFD, BPD, cephalic index, occipitofrontal circumference, mesh volume).
 * Forehead morphology and frontal bossing: a bossing angle, a fitted-parabola deviation profile, ridge protrusion/area, temporal hollowing, and a parabolic deviation index.
-* Facial asymmetry scoring, with an in-viewer colour scale.
+* Asymmetry scoring for both cranial and facial targets, with an in-viewer colour scale and a side-on companion figure in the saved report.
+* Switching between Cranial Vault and Face & Forehead mid-session keeps your landmarks and alignment, and instantly restores whatever scene you'd already built for that target - nothing gets recomputed.
-* Patient/visit metadata entry, a plain-language PDF report, and a per-patient/cohort Excel export that tracks the settings each run actually used (center-of-mass correction, NICP template) alongside every measurement - see [Patient/visit metadata and reporting](#patientvisit-metadata-and-reporting).
+* Patient/visit metadata entry (including a diagnosis field with a craniosynostosis-subtype quick-pick), a plain-language PDF report, and a per-patient/cohort Excel export that tracks the settings each run actually used (center-of-mass correction, NICP template) alongside every measurement - see [Patient/visit metadata and reporting](#patientvisit-metadata-and-reporting).
+Checkboxes let you choose what to include (measurements/asymmetry/meshes) each time you export.

 ![Reconstruction](resources/CraniumPy_info.png)